snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_2.md

 #### **Step 2:**  Import Plugins

-Next import the plugins to your `snowplow.service.ts` file.
+Next import the plugins to your `tracker.js` file.

 ```javascript
 import { LinkClickTrackingPlugin, enableLinkClickTracking } from '@snowplow/browser-plugin-link-click-tracking';